GuillaumeLNB/TextScrambler/README.md

 Check the Guillaume.txt file for more examples

-see https://en.wikipedia.org/wiki/Word_joiner for more info on word joiners
+see https://en.wikipedia.org/wiki/Word_joiner for more info on word joiners see https://unix.stackexchange.com/questions/469347/using-uniq-on-unicode-text for why I didn't use the unix command to check the uniqueness of those strings

 [1]: http://www.unicode.org/Public/security/revision-03/confusablesSummary.txt "Unicode "
 [2]: https://en.wikipedia.org/wiki/Barack_Obama "Obama"